Can the banting diet cure binge-eating disorder? Mia Malan follows one person’s journey.

 But she couldn’t stop.
 She scooped the last few chip fragments into her mouth as her “secret addiction” took over.

 Now for the Strawberry Whirl biscuits.
 As she continued to eat, she refilled her whiskey tumbler and returned to viewing Criminal Minds while consuming the last two bowls in the first row of “treats” – speckled chocolate eggs and Marcel’s English Toffee frozen yoghurt.

 Vermeulen’s loneliness began to fade.

-Round two The second row of food beckoned: bowls of Big Korn Bites, Cheese Naks, Gino Ginelli Choc Milano ice cream, chocolate mousse and a sushi smorgasbord.
+The second row of food beckoned: bowls of Big Korn Bites, Cheese Naks, Gino Ginelli Choc Milano ice cream, chocolate mousse and a sushi smorgasbord.
 And when the bowls were empty, four slabs of chocolate – a Milky Bar, Top Deck, Bubbly and Aero – were waiting in a neat pile.

 Vermeulen always ate at the same time – from 9pm onwards – and in the same way: the foods, the brands and flavours were always the same; they were eaten from the same containers and in the same order.

 It had to be that way; it didn’t feel right otherwise.

 Six hours was almost exactly the time she needed to eat it all plus the top-up supplies; the leftovers in the packets and containers, such as the 1.5-litre ice cream tub and large packets of chips, from which each bowl was filled – which she kept in her kitchen.

 Shortly before 3am, the final episode of Criminal Minds concluded.
 Vermeulen had finished all the food, except for a few stray chips.